The trigger

 },

-The key configuration decisions: disable the Jest plugin at root (it tries to read Next.js pages-dir config and errors), ignore CSS-only dependencies like Tailwind (no JS import to trace), and set explicit entry points for App Router (pages, layouts, routes, error boundaries).
+The configuration decisions that mattered: disable the Jest plugin at root (it tries to read Next.js pages-dir config and errors out), ignore CSS-only dependencies like Tailwind that have no JS import to trace, and set explicit entry points for the App Router (pages, layouts, routes, error boundaries).

-I run pnpm knip --no-exit-code for now.
-The plan is to phase into CI: report-only first, then fail on unused dependencies, then full enforcement.
+For now I run pnpm knip --no-exit-code, and the plan is to phase it into CI gradually: report-only first, then fail on unused dependencies, then full enforcement.

 Renovate runs as a GitHub App and opens PRs for outdated dependencies.
-The configuration I care about most is minimumReleaseAge: a cooling period before Renovate proposes an update.
+The setting I care about most is minimumReleaseAge: a cooling-off period before Renovate even proposes an update.

 {